Menu

 Pirastro

-Pirastro Chorda is an authentic violin string for baroque instruments with a very low string tension.
-Set consists of gut strings, of which the G is w...
+Pirastro Chorda is an authentic cello string for baroque instruments with a very low string tension.
+The set consists of sheep gut strings, of which t...
 More

-Pirastro Chorda is an authentic violin string for baroque instruments ...
+Pirastro Chorda is an authentic cello string for baroque instruments w...

 D'Addario